When we told people we were opening MSD Dental Studio, a dental practice on University Drive in Coral Springs, the reaction was often the same.

 “Go see them.
 They will take care of you.”

-In communities like Coral Springs and Parkland, where patients have many choices, trust is the only
+In communities like Coral Springs and Parkland, where patients have many choices, trust is the only thing that truly lasts.

 And earning that trust year after year is exactly the kind of practice we set out to build.